An Exploration of Ethics for Children

 Do I need to register my child for the entire semester?

-We encourage registration so that we can plan age-appropriate activities.
+We encourage registration so that we can plan age-appropriate activities and so that the children can develop deep and reliable connections to the other children.
 If you decide to drop in for a Sunday or two, or have a relative visiting whose child wishes to come for one Sunday, you are welcome.
 Please call first to check schedule (212-874-5210 x118).
 There is a suggested donation of $10 per Sunday.

 If I am not in the financial position to afford the fee is my child still allowed to attend?